Back To School Bus Craft W/Free Printable Template

 The first day of school is always a big deal, whether it’s for the first time ever or just the first day of a new year.

 Capture the excitement with a cute photo of your child holding a first day of school sign!
-It’s a fun way to show off their spirit, and it’s also a great way to commemorate the start of a new academic journey.
+It’s a fun way to show off their spirit, and it’s also the perfect way to commemorate the start of a new academic journey.

 With these school I spy printables, you can make the first day of school a little more exciting for your kiddos.
 They’re full of vibrant colors and cute designs that are sure to capture their attention.